What Is a Ganglion Cyst of The Hand?

 After an examination and a review of your past medical history your spine surgeon or his physician assistant will order x-rays to determine the cause of your pain.
 An MRI of your spine may also be ordered to determine if there is nerve compression and determine more accurately which level within your spinal column is affected.
 In some cases your spine surgeon may order a nerve study called an electromyography (EMG).
 This tests the specific nerves to determine which nerves are being affected.
 After diagnostic testing is completed your physician will determine your treatment plan.

-What to Expect After a Ganglion Cyst Removal Surgery
+What Should I Expect After a Ganglion Cyst Removal Surgery?

 A patient will likely be able to go home the same day they have ganglion cyst removal surgery.
 The site of surgery may be tender, discomfortable and swollen.
 Patients typically return to normal activities without pain two to six weeks following surgery.